Ch-1979/kt-studio/csharp-functions/README.md

 Replace the placeholder values with real keys from Azure Portal.

+> ℹ️ **Image deployments:** Set `AzureOpenAI:ImageDeployment` to the name of your Azure OpenAI image model (for example `gpt-image-1` or `dall-e-3`).
+DALL·E 3 in Azure runs as an asynchronous job; the function now submits the request and polls until the operation finishes.
+Azure currently supports square or cinematic aspect ratios (for example `1024x1024` or `1792x1024`).

 ## Running Locally
 Prerequisites: .NET 8 SDK, Azure Storage Emulator (Azurite) or real storage account.